 Fun black cat fact: There’s a cat cafe in Japan that’s dedicated exclusively to black cats.
 Check out Nekobiyaka in Himeji, Japan to learn more!

 But despite all of this, black cats are loved by many cat people the world over and have cemented themselves as a favorite among many feline advocates.
-Some of our favorite famous black cats include: Salem of Sabrina the Teenage Witch, Binx from Hocus Pocus, Snowball from The Simpsons, Cole of Cole and Marmalade fame, and Lucifer from Cinderella.
+Some favorite famous black cats include: Salem of Sabrina the Teenage Witch, Binx from Hocus Pocus, Snowball from The Simpsons, and Lucifer from Cinderella.

 5. Careful, kitty will “rust”

 So, although we simply see black when we look at black cats, next time you are around one try and carefully observe their coat in the sunlight if possible.
 Even to the untrained eye, you can see variants of black across their fur, and some regions in which the black almost appears as if it has stripes.
 In order for a cat to have a black coat, science has told us that the cat’s parents must both possess the coat gene that carries black.
 And this specific color gene, AKA an allele, is referred to as B for black coat coloring.

 But the reason a black cat will become rusty actually relates more to a deficiency in tyrosine, which can come as a result of protein deficiency in their daily diet.

 Did you learn any new facts about black cats that you didn’t already know?
 We hope so.
 If you’re still in school and need to free up some time to spend with your beloved kitty, contact StudyCrumb to help you out.

 Share with us in the comments if you have any fun facts to share with us about these dark and lovely felines!